Robert Johnson (archdeacon of Leicester): Charitable works

 His puritan beliefs meant he placed great importance on education, and he set up the grammar schools in the two towns of Rutland so that those who were too poor to pay for schooling could be taught Hebrew, Greek and Latin.

 Among other endowments and foundations, Archdeacon Johnson founded Hospitals of Christ in Oakham and Uppingham, and re-founded and endowed the old hospital of Saint John the Evangelist and Saint Anne in Oakham.
 The schools and hospitals received their charter from Queen Elizabeth I in 1587.
 He was also one of the eight founding fellows of Jesus College, Oxford.

 A statue of Johnson can be seen on the Victoria Tower of Uppingham School.

 Family

 Johnson married three times.
+Through his son Abraham, by his third wife, Maria (née Hird), he had thirteen grandchildren.

+Witham Hall, Lincolnshire

+His descendant The Rev. Woolsey Johnson built the Grade II listed Georgian manor house Witham Hall in Lincolnshire (which is mentioned by Nikolaus Pevsner in Buildings of England and now hosts the renowned preparatory Witham Hall School) as a private residence in 1752.
+Archdeacon Robert Johnson's family resided in the adjacent village of Witham-on-the-Hill, and Witham Hall was inherited by his descendant Lieutenant-General William Augustus Johnson MP.

+USA settlements

-He had a son, Abraham, by his third wife, Maria (née Hird); and through this son he had thirteen grandchildren.
-His eldest grandson, Isaac Johnson used his large inheritance from Archdeacon Robert to found and fund the Massachusetts Bay Colony expedition of 1630.
-Three other grandsons John Johnson, Thomas Johnson, and Robert Johnson were among the founders of New Haven, Connecticut.
-Robert Johnson's great grandson Samuel Johnson founded King's College, now Columbia University.
+His eldest grandson was Isaac Johnson who used his large inheritance to found the Massachusetts Bay Colony expedition of 1630.
+Three of his other grandsons, John Johnson, Thomas Johnson, and Robert Johnson were among the founders of New Haven, Connecticut.
+His great-grandson Samuel Johnson founded King's College which is now Columbia University.